Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel colored point cloud encoding methodology leveraging 3D Fourier decomposition to explicitly represent color and geometric attributes.
-By decomposing point clouds into amplitude and phase, our approach independently captures color (via amplitude) and geometry (via phase), while benefiting from a global receptive field ensured by the spectral convolution theorem.
-Experimental results demonstrate that our colored point cloud encoding method enhances tasks such as point cloud style transfer--where amplitude enables precise color modifications--and classification, achieving state-of-the-art performance on the DensePoint dataset, further boosted by an amplitude swapping-based data augmentation strategy.
-These findings highlight the effectiveness of our approach in capturing and utilizing color and geometric attributes, laying the foundation for future research on spectral-domain processing for 3D vision tasks.
+In this paper, we introduce a colored point cloud encoding method leveraging 3D Fourier decomposition to explicitly represent color and geometric attributes.
+By decomposing point clouds into amplitude and phase, our approach independently captures color (via amplitude) and geometry (via phase), while benefiting from a wide receptive field ensured by the spectral convolution theorem.
+Our method improves classification, segmentation, and style transfer, achieving SOTA performance.
+These findings show our approach's effectiveness in capturing color and geometry, laying the foundation for future 3D vision research.